juniorcl/mlops-deploy-de-modelos/README.md

-# mlops-deploy-de-modelos
+# mlops-machine-learning-apis
-project with the objective of studying "MLOps: Deploy de Modelos" from Alura.
+project with the objective of studying MLOps and APIs from Alura.